 This is a weekly feature where we take a look at someone, something or a period that has changed humanity.
 This week being Stephen Hawking’s birthday, we look at his Ted talk, which seems like the perfect culmination of both his life’s work and his ubiquitous scientific mind.

-Stephen Hawking, a brilliant theoretical Physicist, who, even at 76, still possesses one of the soundest minds in human history, and that, despite a body riddled and made helpless by Lou Gehrig’s disease.
+Stephen Hawking was a brilliant theoretical Physicist, who, even at 76, had possesses one of the soundest minds in human history, and that, despite a body riddled and made helpless by Lou Gehrig’s disease.

 Yet, he still manages to put his best foot forward in his inquisitive quest to not only ask the difficult questions, but also the unanswerable.